 - Implementation completion for the CL&D Policy: August 2017

-- Implementation completion for the Transition Policy: TBD
+- Implementation completion for the Transition Policy: November 2020

 ICANN specifies Registration Data Directory Service (RDDS) requirements through the Registry Agreement (RA) and the Registrar Accreditation Agreement (RAA).
 Registries meet their obligations using different service models, which are commonly referred to as "thin" and "thick" RDDS registries.
 This distinction is based on how two distinct sets of RDDS data are managed.
 "Thin" data is associated with the domain name, and "thick" data is associated with the registrant and contacts of the domain name.

 - Thin RDDS registries only maintain and provide the information associated with the domain name while registrars maintain and provide information associated with the registrant and contacts of the domain.

 - Thick RDDS registries maintain and provide both sets of data.